PavanRangani/docs/docs/prd/ui-components/list-page.md

   - Action button `vert-more` is shown.

 ## View Dialog
-- Clicking on Delete will open confirmation dialog on top of this?
+- Clicking on Delete will open confirmation dialog on top of it.
+View dialog is kept open in the background.
-- Clicking on Edit will open Edit dialog on top of this?
+- On Edit, View dialog is closed & Edit dialog is opened.
+Browser history state is replaced, so on when Edit dialog is closed (Cancel or Save), view dialog won't be opened again.

 ## Add Dialog
 - Dialog title `Add: {EntityName}` e.g. `Add Contact`